 This is a series of six Mahayana courses, on Mondays from 7-8:30 p.m.
-Pacific, beginning this Fall and continuing through June 21.
+Pacific, beginning this fall and continuing into 2021.

 All Nalandabodhi students who previously have studied the Mahayana series are greatly encouraged to join this new, updated series of courses.

 This third course, Not Even a Middle, begins nov.
 30 and continues tHrough Feb.
 1.